EliotKhachi/publicZk/202209182302/README.md

 The three testing A's are:

-1. **Arrange:** First *arrange* the tests to be ran properly.a known good state [202209182233](../202209182233) - Known Good State.
+1. **Arrange:** First *arrange* the tests to be ran properly, including but not limited to using a known good state [202209182233](../202209182233) - Known Good State.

 2. **Act:** Next, *act* by calling the method you are testing.
-3. **Assert:** In each of your test methods, *assert* certain results to expect to see, given the known good state you are operating on.
+3. **Assert:** In each of your test methods, *assert* certain results you expect to see, while carefully considering the known good state you are operating with.

 ## Example
 The `MemoryFileRepositoryTest` class holds all the test methods for the `MemoryFileRepository` class.
 Here is the `add()` test method, a "C" operation in CRUD.
 [202209180027](../202209180027) - CRUD.